MUM-OF-3 WINS LANDMARK CASE OVER CONFUSING ROAD SIGN

 The number of motorists taking cases to Court rather than accepting on-the-spot fines has risen by almost 50% in the past 4 years.
 I have written about obscured and hidden parking signs here, and these are just traps and money-raising exercises to fleece motorists.

 The background to this case is that a journalist from the Hackney Gazette successfully appealed a £65 penalty charge issued after she made a left turn at a junction in Hackney, East London.

-She took her case to a tribunal who ruled in her favour that the signage was inadequate and overturned a fine issued by one of the UK’s most profitable traffic cameras.
+A tribunal ruled in her favour that the signage was inadequate and overturned a fine issued by one of the UK’s most profitable traffic cameras.

-It is clear from the news articles that ran with the story that the sign was obscured by a set of traffic lights at the point of entry, and is only visible when it is too late to safely avoid contravening the road sign.
+It is clear from the news articles that ran with the story that the sign was obscured by a set of traffic lights at the point of entry, and they were only visible when it is too late to safely avoid contravening the road sign.

 Hackney Council banned drivers from turning left at the junction in June 2018 in a bid to reduce air pollution near a local school between 7am and 10am and 3pm and 7pm.

 This motorist claimed the signs banning the turn at certain times of the day were ‘not clear and confusing for motorists’.

 Driving conditions were not good at the time and she claimed that the signage was simply obscured and unclear.